 - Primary Land Uses: Primary land uses summarize the main uses that will be found in each Place Type.
-This section also provides some insight as to how those uses may benefit those living, working and visiting that place. - Secondary Land Uses: Secondary land uses provide a list of additional land uses that are appropriate within this type of place, but in lower numbers, smaller concentrations, and less frequency overall. - Mobility Characteristics: Mobility characteristics describe how people travel to and within Place Types.
-This category includes guidance for the street network, pedestrian and bicycle facilities, transit facilities, and access for each Place Type. - Parking: This characteristic describes the main approaches to automobile parking in each Place Type. - Parks and Open Space: Parks and open space characteristics describe the types of active and passive recreation spaces typically located within a Place Type, including private open space, public open space, parks, greenways, and natural or preservation areas.
-Parks and open space also often include "placemaking" elements which may include amenities and physical attributes that make the park a desirable place to visit. - Desirable Transitions: This characteristic identifies the other Place Types that tend to accommodate the most appropriate and desirable land use and built form transitions from - Fiscal Considerations: The fiscal considerations briefly summarize the fiscal implications of each place type at a high level, comparing costs associated with developing and serving a particular type of place to the expected revenues that would likely be generated by that place.
+This section also provides some insight as to how those uses may benefit those living, working, and visiting that place. - Secondary Land Uses: Secondary land uses provide a list of additional land uses that are appropriate within this type of place, but in lower numbers, smaller concentrations, and less frequency overall. - Mobility Characteristics: Mobility characteristics describe how people travel to and within Place Types.
+This category includes guidance for the street network, pedestrian and bicycle facilities, transit facilities, and access for each Place Type. - Parking: This characteristic describes the main approaches to automobile parking in each Place - Parks and Open Space: Parks and open space characteristics describe the types of active and passive recreation spaces typically located within a Place Type, including private open space, public open space, parks, greenways, and natural or preservation areas.
+Parks and open space also often include "placemaking" elements which may include amenities and physical attributes that make the park a desirable place to visit. - Desirable Transitions: This characteristic identifies the other Place Types that tend to accommodate the most appropriate and desirable land use and built form to transition from. - Fiscal Considerations: The fiscal considerations briefly summarize the fiscal implications of each place type at a high level, comparing costs associated with developing and serving a particular type of place to the expected revenues that would likely be generated by that place.
+Fiscal considerations are based on a Fiscal Analysis conducted on February 16, 2023.
+More information on the Fiscal Analysis can be found in the Appendices.